-The Lake District National Park offers some of the best walks in the UK.
-While some of these, like a hike up Scafell Pike, are incredibly challenging, other Lake District strolls can be surprisingly peaceful and flat.
-Here are some of our favourite routes in the Lake District, including a climb up a fell cherished by Alfred Wainwright (author of the famous 1950s guidebooks) and a lakeside ramble through a quieter area of the Lakes.
+The Lake District offers some of the best walks in the UK.
+While some of these, like a hike up Scafell Pike, are incredibly challenging, other Lake District walks can be surprisingly peaceful and flat.
+Here are some of our favourite walking routes in the Lake District, including a climb up a fell cherished by Alfred Wainwright (author of the famous 1950s guidebooks) and a lakeside ramble through a quieter area of the National Park.

 Whether you're choosing to climb to the summit of a mountain or stroll around a tranquil lake, make sure you wear a good pair of walking boots.
-The ground in this part of Cumbria can be muddy and is often uneven.
-And remember to bring a waterproof jacket – even if the weather's good when you set off, there's always a chance it'll rain.
+The ground in this part of Cumbria can be muddy and is often uneven, and remember to bring a waterproof jacket – even if the weather's good when you set off, there's always a chance it'll rain.
 This is England, after all.
 You'll also want to make sure you have backpack with extra layers, water and a snack.

 Elterwater to Skelwith Bridge Walk

 Enjoy a small part of the Cumbria Way long-distance walking path with this short walk.
 One of several easy Lake District walks on this list, this is popular with both locals and visitors to the area because of its beauty.
 You'll follow a smooth, well-maintained trail that starts in Elterwater near the Langdale valley, and the paths near Skelwith Bridge are suitable for wheelchairs and pushchairs.

 Along the way, you'll enjoy stunning views across the fells as you look back towards Elterwater, and looking towards the lake, you'll see water flowing peacefully over rocks.
 The village of Elterwater is full of character, and the little cottages here are quaint.
 If you didn't stop for refreshments at the halfway point of Skelwith Bridge, you should definitely find one of the excellent pubs or cafes here for an afternoon cup of tea.